AviatrixSystems/Docs/HowTos/AdminUsers_DuoAuth.rst

 Disable admin login
 --------------------

-If you like to disable admin login for security reasons, go to Settings -> Controller -> Login Customization.
+If you need to disable admin login for security reasons, go to Settings -> Controller -> Login Customization.
 Click Disable to disable admin login.

 Configuration Workflow for Duo Authentication